team-mayes/md_utils/README.rst

 --------------------------------

 align_on_col
-  For combining data from multiple files based on a common timestep.
-All other data will be ignored or, if in logging mode, printed to a log file.
+  For combining data from multiple files based on a common column name, such as "timestep".
+If a timestep (or other specified column value) does not appear in all files, it will be ignored.
+Options demonstrated in the test files include aligning multiple sets of files to produce one output file that notes the "run" name (set of aligned files;
+  either a common part of the name of the aligned files or a the set number).

 fes_combo
   Combines multiple FES output files into a single file so that the first